The simple fact is that we pretty much all shop online, especially with recent events.

 Rakuten, previously known as eBates, is a cashback shopping platform that is probably the most well-known player in the space.

-On Rakuten, you earn real cashback for shopping online at thousands of partners…no catch, just pure cash savings and joy.
+On Rakuten, you earn real cashback for shopping online with thousands of partners…no catch, just pure cash savings and joy.

 Overall, Rakuten has fewer bells and whistles than Honey.